 We are currently working to provide access to the lunar surface and collect and transmit cislunar data for science, technology, and infrastructure.
 We are one of a select few companies servicing NASA and a worldwide set of commercial payload customers.
-We believe we have a strong position with a first mover advantage, as evidenced by two Commercial Lunar Payload Services ("CLPS") awards to date as of March 31, 2024.
+We believe we have a strong position with a first mover advantage, as evidenced by two remaining Commercial Lunar Payload Services ("CLPS") awards as of June 30, 2024.
 On February 22, 2024, Intuitive Machines' Nova-C lander became the first U.S. vehicle to softly land on the lunar surface since 1972 and landed the vehicle further south than any vehicle in the world has ever soft-landed on the Moon.
+We believe this February landing validates our ability to provide the three service pillars required to commercialize a celestial body: delivery, data & communications, and autonomous operations in space.
 Our Nova-C lander on the IM-1 mission carried approximately 100 kilograms of payloads and executed numerous experiments and technology demonstrations at the lunar surface near the south pole.
 Our goal is to follow the successful IM-1 mission with IM-2, which will continue to execute experiments and technology demonstrations at the Shackleton Connecting Ridge at the lunar south pole, and IM-3, our third CLPS award, which will land at Reiner Gamma.
 These missions, along with additional expeditions, are in partnership with NASA, Nokia Corporation, Columbia Sportswear Company, Aegis Aerospace, Inc. and other commercial players.
-Intuitive Machines offers its customers the flexibility needed to pioneer a thriving, diverse lunar economy and to enable a permanent presence on the Moon.
+Intuitive Machines empowers its customers to achieve their ambitious visions and commercial goals in space through seamless collaboration with our robust service pillars.